 Risk Framework

-Our smart contracts have been audited by multiple, well-respected security firms.
+Our smart contracts have been audited by multiple well-respected security firms.
 However, it is important to note that even with formal audits, it is still possible for there to be logic errors that could lead to the loss of funds.
 The contracts involve complex math and logic.
 While we have taken every precaution to ensure the safety and security of our smart contracts, users are reminded to use at their own risk.
 Origin Protocol will not be held responsible for any loss of funds, regardless of who is at fault.

-Collateral risks
+Collateral Risks

-Slashing
+Slashing Risk

-"Slashing" is when some or all of a validator's staked ETH is taken away as a penalty.
+Slashing is when some or all of a validator's staked ETH is taken away as a penalty.
 It happens if a validator breaks the rules or acts carelessly.
 Reasons for slashing include:

 Double signing: Trying to validate two different versions of the truth.